Dr. Nancy Carnide

 - Opioid-related harms among Ontario workers: a surveillance tool.
 Funded by Public Health Agency of Canada.
 Ongoing.
 (PI on the project)

-- Project ECHO Occupational and Environmental Medicine (OEM): Implementation and evaluation.
+- Project ECHO Occupational and Environmental Medicine (OEM): Implementation, evaluation and a pilot study of a new clinical tool.
 Funded by Workplace Safety and Insurance Board.
 Ongoing.

 - Toking 9 to 5: Workplace cannabis use and perceptions among Canadian workers.
 Funded by Canadian Institutes of Health Research.
 Ongoing.
 (PI on the project)